Songtech-0912/songtech-0912.github.io/content/genetics-medicine.md

 ## Epigenetics

 **Epigenetics** is the study of heritable changes in gene expression that do not involve changes to the underlying DNA sequence.
 That is, an organism's DNA (genome) can remain unchanged, but gene expression can change.
-The **epigenome** is how your a is expressed.
+The **epigenome** is how your genome is expressed.
 Epigenome is like "software" if genome is "hardware".
 Many factors can affect the epigenome:

 - Methyl groups can attach to DNA and activate or repress gene expressions
 - Acetyl groups can attach to histone packaging of DNA and make genes accessible